How smoking affects your body

 Every cigarette you smoke is harmful

 Smoking is the biggest cause of preventable deaths in England, accounting for more than 80,000 deaths each year.
 One in two smokers will die from a smoking-related disease.

 If you could see the damage, you'd stop.

-When you smoke, the toxins from cigarette smoke enter your blood.
-The toxins in your blood then:
+When you smoke, the poisons from the tar in your cigarettes enter your blood.
+These poisons in your blood then:

 - Make your blood thicker, and increase chances of clot formation